jomefavourite/Blog-posts/cklnj5rva008r95s1bv0bhp30.md

 ### Conclusion <span id="sec7"></span>

-Pass by Value and Pass by References are essential concepts one must understand if you'll like to advance your skills using JavaScript.
+Pass by Value and Pass by References are essential concepts one must understand if you'd like to advance your skills using JavaScript.
 I hope the article was helpful, please do leave comments below, if you have any questions shoot.
 Thanks for Reading.
-If you'll to contact me, you can [here @twitter](https://twitter.com/FavouriteJome1)
+If you'd like to contact me, you can [here @favouritejome1](https://twitter.com/FavouriteJome1).